discordjs/guide/guide/creating-your-bot/README.md

 ![Ping pong command result](http://i.imgur.com/byiSflM.png)

 Awesome!
-We've successfully created our first Discord bot command!
+You've successfully created our first Discord bot command!
 Exciting stuff, isn't it?
 This is only the beginning, so let's move on to making some more commands.